Get the latest insights

 When the behavior that’s bothering you is ongoing, you might need to speak up.
 You can’t expect those around you to be mind readers.
 Address these issues directly and sooner rather than later (before they fester and you explode).
 Effective confrontation can be a calm interaction if we work to manage emotions and make sure the other person involved feels listened to and that his or her viewpoint has been well communicated and understood.

-- Prepare.
-Give some thought before the conversation about the facts and feelings of all parties.
+Before the conversation, give some thought to the facts and feelings of all parties.
 Consider what the ideal resolution for everyone would look like.

-- Schedule a time and place by nicely asking the other party to talk.
+Schedule a time and place by respectfully asking the other party to talk.
 Choose a private setting.

-- Make this about you, not a group.
 “We all feel this way” can make someone feel as though they’re being ganged up on and put make them on the defensive.
+Instead talk about how behavior or situations affect you.

-- Explain your position only when you’ve validated the other’s emotions and viewpoints.
-State your feelings and opinions assertively, without indicating that you expect agreement.
-Use “I” statements rather than pointing fingers.
+Explain your position only when you’ve validated the other’s emotions and viewpoints.
+Don't indicate that you expect agreement.

-- If you can’t agree, set a time to reconvene (so they know they don’t win by default)
+If you can't agree or if emotions escalate, agree to revisit the issue on a specific day/time (so they know they don't win by default).

 Tolerance can be a great thing in any office.
 But non-confrontation isn’t the same thing as tolerance.
 When a behavior or situation repeatedly bothers you, it may be time to speak up rather than avoid confrontation.
 Prepare and consider how you can keep both your and others’ emotions out of the mix.